XDev05/xdev05.github.io/_posts/2023-02-11-Knock-Knock-Let-Me-Be-Your-Controller.md

 - **the Domain Controller to use during the attack must have its own certificate and keys (this means either the organization must have AD CS, or a PKI, a CA or something alike).**
 - **the attacker must have control over an account able to write the msDs-KeyCredentialLink attribute of the target user or computer account.**

+### Local Privilege Escalation Using KrbRelay With Shadow Credentials.